StartupAPI/users/README.md

 		$current_user = User::require_login();

 7. <s>Sit back and relax</s> Go implement the business logic now.
 You can call getID(), getName() and other methods on the user object to utilize it in your code.

+## Upgrading

+As usual, make a backup of the database to avoid loosing data in case of disasters.

+Then just run make - it should grab the latest code and run database update scripts to bring schema up to date with the code.

+	make

 ## Additional features